splash-img-tpt Skip to content

 Long Expeditions

-Multi-week trips, winter mountaineering, or carrying gear for two.
-Heavier when empty; harder on the body.
+Multi-week trips, winter mountaineering abroad, or carrying gear for two.
+Heavier even when empty, and harder on the body.
+Skip unless you really need it.

 Chapter 02 Size & Fit